 Book now: The best summer music festivals

-Buckle up music lovers, because festival season has officially kicked off.
+Buckle up music lovers, because the festival season has officially kicked off.

 There’s nothing quite like a summer music fest to get people excited, but combine good tunes with Queensland’s sunny disposition and you’ve got a recipe for an unforgettable experience.